Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 The cleanest way to avoid overspending is to separate the workload into stages.
 Start with the smallest plan that meets real usage, collect resource data, then resize when patterns are visible.
 But do not undersize memory for interactive RDP users.
 Poor desktop performance wastes more team time than it saves in infrastructure cost.

-You can review current package options on the Raff pricing page, but the important decision is not the lowest number on the table.
+You can review current package options on Raff’s pricing page, but the important decision is not the lowest number on the table.
 It is the total monthly cost of the working system: server, licensing, backups, and the people responsible for keeping it healthy.

 Migration Planning for Small Teams